strtok/marwood-book/src/vm-overview.md

 Marwood has a stack based virtual machine represented by the `Vm` object.
 Each Vm object represents a scheme runtime environment, each with a stack, heap and global environment.

+Scheme expressions evaluated on the VM are compiled into byte code represented by [op codes], which are evaluated by the VM.

 ```rust,noplayground
 #[derive(Debug)]
 pub struct Vm {